aptos-labs/developer-docs/docs/reference/glossary.md

 ### Indexer

 - **[Indexer](../indexer/indexer-landing.md)** is the component of Aptos that retrieves, processes, and efficiently stores raw data in the database to provide speedy access to the Aptos blockchain state.
-- It provides a gRPC endpoint to submit GraphQL queries against as well as sample processor code to transform raw blockchain data.
+- At a high level, indexer gets data from a gRPC stream and runs processors to transform raw blockchain data and serve transformed data via GraphQL endpoint.

 ## L